Welcome Again to SCARNG Aviation Pictorial History

 1977 12 – 51st Assault Helicopter Company relocated from the St. Matthews Armory to the newly constructed Eastover Armory.
 The new armory is located on Hwy 378 adjacent to McEntire Air National Guard Base.
 A major by-product of this move eliminated a need for lots of commuting time back and forth from the St Matthews Armory to the flight line.

-1978 – Shortly after moving to the Eastover Armory, 51st Assault Helicopter Company was reorganized again.
+1978 – Shortly after moving to the Eastover Armory, 51st Assault Helicopter Company was reorganized once again.
 This reorganization changed the assault company to Troop D, 1st Squadron, 101st Cavalry becoming aligned with the 42nd Infantry Division located in New York.
+This change was a pivotal point for the aviation program in SCARNG.
+The overall program became more tactical thus, leaving behind the all so familiar point A to point B flying environment.
 The new Troop consisted of a HQS Platoon, a Recon Platoon, a Gun Platoon, an Observation Platoon, and a Maintenance Platoon.
 The adding of an Observation Platoon brought with it an additional 10 ea.
 OH-58A’s increasing the total number of OH-58A’s within the state.
 MAJ D. Edward Baxley was the Troop Commander and 1SG Dewey Bullman was the First Sergeant at the time.

 The 659th Medical Detachment (Air Ambulance) was organized in July 1980 and became a tenant of the Eastover Armory.
 The detachment was made up of six UH-1V aircraft with the pilots, medics, maintenance personnel, and other support personnel to satisfy the MTOE mission.